Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

     # the open_file object has automatically been closed.

-Anything that ends execution of the block causes the context manager's exit method to be called.
+Anything that ends execution of the block causes the context manager’s exit method to be called.
 This includes exceptions, and can be useful when an error causes you to prematurely exit from an open file or connection.
 Exiting a script without properly closing files/connections is a bad idea, that may cause data loss or other problems.
 By using a context manager you can ensure that precautions are always taken to prevent damage or loss in this way.

 ### Writing your own contextmanager using generator syntax